-ATLANTA – Mercer University’s 11th annual Atlanta Research Conference will take place virtually on April 10, 10 a.m.- 3 p.m., to showcase research by students and faculty from the Cecil B. Day Graduate and Professional Campus and Regional Academic Centers.
+ATLANTA – Mercer University’s 12th annual Atlanta Research Conference will take place on Saturday, March 26, 10 a.m.- 3 p.m., to showcase research by students and faculty from the Cecil B. Day Graduate and Professional Campus and Regional Academic Centers.

 “The annual Mercer Atlanta Research Conference showcases outstanding student and faculty research projects.
 The conference highlights the excellent quality and breadth of the research programs on the Atlanta campus and demonstrates Mercer’s expanding research focus,” said Dr. Wayne Glasgow, senior vice provost for research.

-Presenters will represent the College of Professional Advancement, College of Pharmacy, College of Nursing, College of Health Professions, School of Theology, School of Business and College of Education.
+Presenters will represent the College of Professional Advancement, College of Pharmacy, College of Health Professions, School of Medicine, School of Business and College of Education.

 Dr. Cameron Miller, associate professor of psychology and chair of the Department of Human Services and Psychology in the College of Professional Advancement, has coordinated the conference since 2016.

-“We have more than 100 total posters and presentations for this year’s conference representing the wide array of research and scholarship happening across disciplines at the Regional Academic Centers and Atlanta campus,” said Dr. Miller.
-“This conference continues to be a great platform for bringing together faculty and students alike to share their research activities.”
+“It’s inspiring to see the wide array of research and scholarship happening across disciplines at the Regional Academic Centers and Atlanta campus,” said Dr. Miller.
+“We’re excited to return to our first face-to-face conference since 2019, as this conference serves as a great platform to bring together faculty and students alike to share their research activities.”

-This year’s conference planning committee, chaired by Dr. Miller, included: Dr. Erin Lepp in the College of Health Professions; Dr. Nadar Moniri in the College of Pharmacy; Dr. Robert Helfenbein in the College of Education; Stephanie Miranda and Kim Eccles in the Swilley Library; Dr. Arnab Nayak in the School of Business; and Dr. Morgan Kiper Riechel, Dr. Wesley Barker, Dr. Laurie Lankin, Dr. Kevin Williams, Dr. Vik Baskaran, Dr. Awatef Ben Ramadan, Ming Hii, and Dr. Dina Schwam in the College of Professional Advancement.
+This year’s conference planning committee, chaired by Dr. Miller, included Dr. Erin Lepp in the College of Health Professions, Dr. Nadar Moniri in the College of Pharmacy, Dr. Robert Helfenbein in the College of Education, Florence Tang and Kim Eccles in the Swilley Library, Dr. Arnab Nayak in the College of Business and Dr. Morgan Kiper Riechel, Dr. Zipa Vokhiwa, Dr. Kevin Williams, Dr. Vik Baskaran, Dr. Awatef Ben Ramadan, Ming Hii and Dr. Dina Schwam in the College of Professional Advancement.